abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

    ![](media/vmimagecreatea.png)

-   > **Note**: VM images download may take upto 1 hour.
+   > **Note**: VM images download may take up to 1 hour.

-1. You can monitor the download Progress by Selecting the **VM images** tab from the lab side menu.
-Once the VM image download in completed, you can move to the next task of creating the Virtual Machine on Azure Local.
+1. You can monitor the download Progress by selecting the **VM images** tab from the lab side menu.
+Once the VM image download is completed, you can move to the next task of creating the Virtual Machine on Azure Local.

    ![](media/vmdownlaodes.png)